Wednesday, April 12, 2017 in the Hunt Union Ballroom

 Student Research & Creative Activity (SRCA) Day 2017

-Abstracts and presentation information due Wednesday, March 22.
+The deadline to submit abstracts and presentation information has been extended to Friday, March 24.
 Link here to submit.

 SUNY ANNOUNCES COMPETITIVE FUNDING OPPORTUNITIES FOR 2017/18

 Those interested in submitting a proposal to any of the following programs must contact the GDO by the dates designated for each.
 Please note that the SUNY guidelines, as well as campus policy, states that all external grant proposals must be submitted through appropriate channels (i.e., the GDO).

 Conversations in the Disciplines (click on link for complete program information/guidelines): Applications due Friday, April 7, 2017.
 If interested in applying, contact the GDO no later than March 17, 2017.